koii-network/docs/develop/attention-mining/proof-of-real-traffic/registering-content.md

 #### For Arweave NFT:

-Put your Arweave wallet at the root first, then:
+Put your Arweave wallet at the root of your project first, then:

 ```jsx title="registerArweave.js"
 const { registerArweaveNFT } = require("@_koii/k2-recipient-sdk");